Ashish-simpleCoder/digitalxc-task/README.md

 - run `pnpm i` & `pnpm dev` on root folder for react app.
 It will be `http://localhost:5173`
 - goto `cd sever`, then `pnpm i` and run `pnpm dev` to start backend api server.
 It will be `http://localhost:3000`

+## Live url
+- `digitalxc-task.vercel.app`, but backend server is not hosted, so will need to run it locally.

 ### Approach for developing